Basecamp vs Teamwork 2026: Which Project Management Tool Is Actually Worth Your Money?

 Integrations

-Small teams (under 10 users): Teamwork's Starter or Deliver plan runs $10.99–$13.99/user/month.
-For a 5-person team, that's $55–$70/month.
-Basecamp at $15/user/month comes in at $75/month for the same team.
-So Teamwork is actually cheaper AND has more features at small scale.
+Small teams (under 10 users): Teamwork's Starter or Deliver runs $10.99–$13.99/user/month.
+A 5-person team pays $55–$70/month and gets way more features.
+Basecamp at $15/user comes in at $75 for the same crew.
+Teamwork actually wins on both cost and capability at this scale.

-Mid-size teams (20–30 users): Teamwork at $13.99/user/month × 25 users = $350/month.
-Basecamp Pro Unlimited = $299/month.
-Basecamp starts to win on pure cost.
+Mid-size teams (20–30 users): Teamwork costs $13.99 × 25 = $350/month.
+Basecamp Pro Unlimited = $299.
+Basecamp starts looking better financially.

-Large teams (50+ users): Basecamp Pro Unlimited at $299/month is almost impossible to beat.
+Large teams (50+ users): Basecamp Pro Unlimited at $299/month gets nearly impossible to beat.
 Teamwork at $13.99 × 50 = $700/month — more than double.
-That gap only widens as you grow.
+That gap only widens as you scale.

 Customer Support